Katharine "Kathie" Harris, of Bridgeport, Conn., former long-time faculty member and past parent, died at the age of 84.

 It was recently brought to our attention that Hamden Hall alumna, Karly Elizabeth Mossberg, Class of 2005, unexpectedly passed away on September 10, 2023 in St. Petersburg, Fla.

-Cooper Woolston, son of Hamden Hall Alumna, Robyn Ramsey, Class of 1973, has died.
+Cooper Woolston, son of Hamden Hall Alumna, Robyn Ramsey, Class of 1973, died on April 6, at the age of 31.
 He was a former lacrosse star, coach, and inspirational figure in the Seattle community.

 Former faculty member Thomas Butler, 77, passed away on January 2 in Ithaca, N.Y.
 He is survived by his wife, Dr. Joyce Ryan, and his son, Nick, who is a Hamden Hall alumnus of the Class of 2000.